paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

   - **Azure-Container-Registry**: this folder contains the following scripts:

     - **create-azure-container-registry.cmd**: this batch script is used to create an **Azure Container Registry** that is a managed Docker registry service based on the open-source Docker Registry 2.0.
-This repository can be used to store images for container deployments [Aaure Container Service](https://docs.microsoft.com/en-us/azure/container-service/index), [Azure App Service](https://docs.microsoft.com/en-us/app-service/index.md), [Azure Batch](https://docs.microsoft.com/en-us/azure/batch/index), [Azure Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/), and others.
+This repository can be used to store images for container deployments [Azure Container Service](https://docs.microsoft.com/en-us/azure/container-service/index), [Azure App Service](https://docs.microsoft.com/en-us/app-service/index.md), [Azure Batch](https://docs.microsoft.com/en-us/azure/batch/index), [Azure Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/), and others.
 For more information, see [Introduction to private Docker container registries in Azure](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-intro).

   - **Azure-DNS**: this folder contains the following scripts